alkanife/discord-bot/README.md

 You need **Java 17** or above to use Alkabot.

 ### Installation
-Download the latest version and the `template_folder.zip`, place Alkabot in a new folder with the content of the template folder, [configure it](#configuration), and you are good to go.
+Download the latest release and the `template_folder.zip`, place Alkabot in a new folder with the content of the template folder, [configure it](#configuration), and you are good to go.

 Your folder should look like this:
 ```